-- 1. An individual and his or her brothers and sisters, half-brothers, half-sisters, spouse, ancestors (parents, grandparents, etc.), and lineal descendants (children, grandchildren, etc.). - An individual and a corporation if the individual owns, directly or indirectly, more than 50% in value of the outstanding stock of the corporation. - Two corporations that are members of the same controlled group as defined in section 267(f) of the Internal Revenue Code.

-- 4. A grantor and a fiduciary of any trust. - 5.
-Fiduciaries of two separate trusts if the same person is a grantor of both trusts. - 6.
-A fiduciary and a beneficiary of the same trust. - 7.
-A fiduciary and a beneficiary of two separate trusts if the same person is a grantor of both trusts. - 8.
-A fiduciary of a trust and a corporation if the trust or a grantor of the trust owns, directly or indirectly, more than 50% in value of the outstanding stock of the corporation. - A person and a tax-exempt educational or charitable organization that is controlled directly or indirectly by that person or by members of the family of that person. - 10.
-A corporation and a partnership if the same persons own more than 50% in value of the outstanding stock of the corporation and more than 50% of the capital or profits interest in the partnership. - Two S corporations or an S corporation and a regular corporation if the same persons own more than 50% in value of the outstanding stock of each corporation. - 12.
-An executor of an estate and a beneficiary of the estate unless the sale or exchange is in satisfaction of a pecuniary bequest.
+- An individual and his or her brothers and sisters, half brothers, half sisters, spouse, ancestors (parents, grandparents, etc.), and lineal descendants (children, grand-children, etc.). - An individual and a corporation if the individual owns, directly or indirectly, more than 50% in value of the outstanding stock of the corporation. - Two corporations that are members of the same controlled group as defined in section 267(f) of the Internal Revenue Code. - A grantor and a fiduciary of any trust. - Fiduciaries of two separate trusts if the same person is a grantor of both trusts. - A fiduciary and a beneficiary of the same trust. - A fiduciary and a beneficiary of two separate trusts if the same person is a grantor of both trusts. - A fiduciary of a trust and a corporation if the trust or a grantor of the trust owns, directly or indirectly, more than 50% in value of the outstanding stock of the corporation. - A person and a tax-exempt educational or charitable organization that is controlled directly or indirectly by that person or by members of the family of that person. - A corporation and a partnership if the same persons own more than 50% in value of the outstanding stock of the corporation and more than 50% of the capital or profits interest in the partnership. - Two S corporations or an S corporation and a regular corporation if the same persons own more than 50% in value of the outstanding stock of each corporation. - An executor of an estate and a beneficiary of the estate except in the case of a sale or exchange in satisfaction of a pecuniary bequest.